eflautt/ga-data-science/lessons/lesson-1/readme.md

 - Transform data

 ##### BUILD: Create a data model
-We select a model based on the outcome we are intersted in and the assumptions of the model we are using.
-An example of a model statment may be:
+We select a model based on the outcome we are interested in or the assumptions of the model we are using.
+An example of a model statement might look like this:

 - We completed a logistic regression using Statsmodels v.
 XX.
 We calculated the probability of a customer placing another order with Planet Express.

-In this case we are using a logistic model because with this we are determine the probability that a customer may place a return order, which at its heart is a *classifcation problem*.
+Here, we are using a logistic model because we are determine the probability that a customer may place a return order, which at its heart is a *classifcation problem*.

 The steps for model building are:
 - Select appropriate model